advacam/heidelberg_script/readme.md

 Use
 - Start Pixet and load all device confings to appropriate devices OR manually copy all configs to ```C:\Users\<username>\AppData\Local\PixetPro\configs``` on Windows.
 - Copy this script next to Pixet runnable and execute ```AdvacamQuadController.py```

+Warning
+- Pixet should not be running along the script.
+Always use only script or only Pixet.